ecs-hk/ebs-fushu/README.md

 ## Caveat

-Depending on your use case, the new (as of this writing) [AWS Data Lifecycle Manager](https://aws.amazon.com/about-aws/whats-new/2018/07/introducing-amazon-data-lifecycle-manager-for-ebs-snapshots/) service is a possibly simpler alternative to ebs-fushu and similar custom-written apps.
+Depending on your use case, the [AWS Data Lifecycle Manager](https://aws.amazon.com/about-aws/whats-new/2018/07/introducing-amazon-data-lifecycle-manager-for-ebs-snapshots/) service may be an alternative to ebs-fushu and similar custom-written apps.